otherJL0/resume/main.typ

   company: "Mediaocean",
   dates: dates-helper(start-date: "Feb 2022", end-date: "March 2024"),
 )
-- Python launcher for local development
-- vox bash script improvements
-- Terraform updates
-- kubernetes development namespaces
-- Python AST parser for configuration
-- CI/CD Improvements with github actions
-- authz internal user authentication /mo
-- upgrade services to Python 3.11
-- Led TV offboarding to new repo
+- Wrote developer productivity tool using Python, Typer CLI framework, and tmux terminal multiplexer to configure and launch interdependent microservices, significantly streamlining the local development workflow
+- Created reusable Terraform module to quickly deploy Kubernetes development namespaces and namespaced AWS RDS instances, reducing friction for experimental environments
+- Developed a workflow to map AWS secrets to Kubernetes Secrets Operator for each namespace, reducing the number of config files for each service from one-per-namespace to one
+- Enhanced CI/CD pipeline by implementing granular Github Action deployment targets, enabling users to interactively deploy select services to select environments

 #work(
   title: "Application Developer",